-What are the minimum requirements for an organisation to host an intern?
+What are the minimum requirements to host an intern?

 Host Organisations need to provide:

 - A project/activity for each internship that requires a minimum of 100 hours in order for the intern to meet their academic requirements.

 - Completion of basic paperwork, including signing timesheets, a short mid-internship and end-of-internship evaluation on the intern’s performance, and a brief program survey at the end of the internship period.